lydiajessup/Redux-Shopping-Cart/README.md

 My first goal was to get the stacking to work correctly for the mobile view.

 After putting boxes around all of the elements, I made sure every sub element was in a div so that I could easily manipulate them.
 I made a div structure so that each product had two main divs: the picture and the rest of the information.
 Within the info div, I could put and arrange all of the info how I wanted later.
 My focus at this point was to get the picture and info to stack correctly.
 I did this by using flex containers within the product item so that I could easily change from a column setup to a horizontal setup.

+Step 2: Modal Function

+Next I worked on making basic modal pop up following an example online (this is my first time using redux, so I had to look a lot up).
+I did this separately with an empty popup in order to make sure I got the functionality down correctly before adding content.
+Next I needed to add the cart to this modal.
+I first tried adding the cart component to the modal but had trouble integrating it.
+I tried the other way around and still kept getting errors.
+Then I tried adding the CartContainer to the ModalRoot container, but got an error this way as well.
+I decided to switch gears and focus on the css and return to the cart content after.